 At times, in the chaos of our everyday lives, we may forget the importance of prioritizing our physical health.
+Mind and body: the correlation will show you how to incorporate all parts of you for health.
 Getting to work or school early might take priority over making time for a morning workout.
 Picking up fast food or a pizza at the grocery store takes ease over making an intentional healthy meal.
 Our to-do list takes priority over our sleep or making time for rest.
 Whether it’s money, social reasons, or our mental health, creating a mindful consciousness of our physical health routines can fall to the wayside.

 Why is physical health important?
 Why does my physical health impact my mental health?
 What can I do to ease my anxiety and stress in my everyday life?
 If I create a physical health routine, will it be too overwhelming to keep up?
 How many minutes a day will I have to set aside?

 There is science behind movement.
 Your anxiety decreases through movement because the chemicals in your body are shifting.
 You produce endorphins through movement, which are mood elevators.
 Movement mentally makes you feel better, while simultaneously making your body feel better, stronger, and more capable, as well.

 Body-Regulation: Get it Out

 Being able to self-regulate our bodies will regulate your mental, emotional health as well.
 Our body stores our trauma and therefore, connecting to our body sensations help us process our emotional experiences.
 As we increase our endorphins, we are also managing our stress levels with adrenaline and lower cortisol levels.
 Ultimately, our mind and bodies are connected.
 Therefore, we should use one to regulate the other.